 Limited Liability Partnerships

-The process for appointing administrators for an LLP which has entered into administration is the same as that for a company.
+The process for appointing administrators to an LLP is very similar to that for a company.
 An administrator may be appointed by the court on the application of the LLP itself, a creditor or both and may be appointed out of court by the LLP itself or by a creditor who holds a qualifying floating charge over the company.
 A qualifying floating charge holder must first give notice to any other floating charge holders before appointing an administrator out of court.

 The effect of administration generally, and the moratorium provisions in relation to LLPs, follow those that apply to corporate administrations.
 However, as is the case for an ordinary partnership, the moratorium will not prevent a creditor from bringing proceedings against a partner in respect of a partnership debt for which the partner is liable.